HOW TO HELP A TEETHING BABY SLEEP: A GUIDE

 A Chilled Washcloth: A cool, wet wash cloth pressed against your baby’s gums is also a trusted – and easy – way to alleviate teething pain to help your baby sleep.
 You can also let them chew on it while supervised.

-Chilled Fruit: Chunks of refrigerated fruit also use the cold method to ease teething discomfort.
+Chilled Fruit: Refrigerated fruits like mashed bananas, apples and other soft fruits can also be used to ease teething discomfort.
 If you use this method, though, be sure to wipe the sugar from your baby’s gums before bed.

 Metal Spoons: Some parents swear by a chilled spoon to soothe teething pain, others find it too – well, cold.
 A bonus of using the metal spoon though is that it helps build motor skills.